-The goal of this element is to provide a s tabilized construc tion entrance/exi t to prevent or reduce or sec diment track out.
+The goal of this element is to provide a stabilized construction entrance/exit to prevent or reduce or sediment track out.

-This eld lement does not apply to my project because: The driveway to the construction area already exists and will be used for construction access.
+The driveway to the construction area already exists and will be used for construction access.
 All equipment and vehicles will be restricted to staying on that existing impervious surface.

-Other Reason / Additional Comments: f it do pes apply, describe the steps you will take and select the BMPs you will use: A stabilized construction entrance will be installed prior to any vehicles entering the site, at the location shown on the SWPPP site map.
-Addit tional Comments: Check the BMPs you will use: C105 Stabilized Construction C106 Wheel Wash Entrance / Exit C107 Construction Road / Parking Area Stabilization his ele ement does not apply to my project because: Other Reason / Additional Comments: t do e es apply, describe the steps you will take and select the BMPs you will use: Flow rates will be controlled by using SWPPP Element 4 sediment controls and BMP T5.13 Post-Construction Soil Quality and Depth if necessary. ddit ional Comments:
+If it does apply, describe the steps you will take and select the BMPs you will use:

+A stabilized construction entrance will be installed prior to any vehicles entering the site, at the location shown on the SWPPP site map.

+C105 Stabilized Construction Entrance / Exit

+C106 Wheel Wash

+C107 Construction Road / Parking Area Stabilization